methylgrammarlab/deconvolution_models/TUTORIAL.md

 chr1    2   3   CpG2
 chr1    3   4   CpG3
 ```
+- **Will this just be a list from 1 to 28 million?**
+  - Basically, yes.
+This program was built with Epiread in mind, so the adjustment for pat is not the most efficient.
+- **What is the load_slop parameter?**
+  - Since he pat format doesn't have an end coordinate, loading only the marker regions will ignore partial overlaps.
+For example, if your region of interest is chr1:10-20,
+  a read starting at chr1:8 would not be loaded.
+We increase the intervals on the left by the load_slop to compensate for this.
+Note that the mapper_slop is for holding memory, and the load_slop
+  is just for cutting the regions out of the mixture file. load_slop <= mapper_slop

 The marker regions should also be translated to "pat."
 To do that, keep a "rosetta" file with both genomic and "pat" coordinates: